chef-boneyard/chef-core/README.md

 start-up, call `ChefCore::Text.add_gem_localization('your-gem-name')` to load the localizations.

 The default language is English.
-If a translation is defined in the default language but not in the current language, it will fall back to the English version.
+If a translation is defined in the default language, but not in the current language, it will fall back to the English version.